AlejandroDeLaCruz/Patient_Satisfaction_Score/README.md

 <li>Filter the results to include only records where the "recent_date" value from the preprocessed Hospital Beds Data is 1, indicating the most recent bed count data for each hospital</li>
 </ul>

-## Results
-As a result of these actions, I was able to determine what areas a hospital needed to improve as they try to give the best quality care to their patients.

 ## Visualizations

 <img src = "Patient Satisfaction Score.png">

 I chose to filter for questions that specifically mention "Always" and are rated as "9-10" on a 1-10 scale.
 These responses are considered top-box choices in the survey and are crucial for evaluating if hospitals are meeting expected standards.

-I also chose to filter
+I also chose to filter it by state and the size of the hospital (small, medium, large) based from the number of beds they had in 2022.

 - <b>% of Patients Rating Hospital 9-10</b>: Patients who rated the hospital from 9-10 in a 1-10 scale
 - <b>Survey Response Rate</b>: The percentage of patients who took and completed the hospital survey